Biological Fate of Trichloroethylene

 CE Original Date: 08/05/2022

 CE Expiration Date: 08/05/2024

 Download Printer-Friendly Version [PDF – 586 KB]

-Upon completion of this section, you should be able to explain the two major pathways of TCE metabolism in the body.
+After completing this section, you will be able to explain the major pathways of TCE metabolism in the body.

-The mutagenic and carcinogenic potential of TCE is generally thought to be due to reactive intermediate biotransformation products rather than the parent molecule itself.
+The mutagenic and carcinogenic potential of TCE is generally thought to result from reactive intermediate biotransformation products rather than TCE itself.

-Key P450-derived metabolites of TCE that have been associated with specific target organs, such as the liver and lungs, include:
+The CYP-oxidation-derived metabolites of TCE that have been associated with specific target organs, such as the liver and lungs, include the following: